 …for the second logo only, can you tweak the existing design in an edgier direction – play with the color palette + experiment with the shape + include perhaps some textures/fabric/actual sewing techniques inside the logo.
 It might be a little too computer-made + a bit too generic… Maybe cutting the fabric?
 Showing texture of denim , silk, plaid or even having a tied textured bow on the s with the needle still there like the bow is being stitched?

-Well that was another tall order!
+was another tall order!

 We focused on making an edgier color choice, changed the shape, added more stitches, and created a fabric texture.
 Here’s what the revision looked like: